-There is no Wonderland or a magical place with all the answers.
+However, there is no Wonderland or a magical place with all the answers.
 The tunnel never ends unless you stop yourself from free falling with your thoughts and find the willpower to climb out of that tunnel.

 It’s about switching those perceptions and pushing your mental power– which includes seeing the silver lining in places that seem almost impossible.

-Here are questions to help shift those current perceptions into more positive thoughts and ideas
+Here are questions to help shift those current perceptions into more positive thoughts and ideas:

 - Life isn’t happening to me, but instead for me.
-What am I learning from this and why now?
+What am I learning from this, and why now?